Katie O'Brien: 2005

 The 2005 season started well for O'Brien; she reached the finals of her first two ITF tournaments (in Tipton and Hull) and won the second of the two.
-In her third tournament, Sunderland $10k, she reached the quarterfinals but was beaten by compatriot, Elena Baltacha, 6–4, 6–3.
-Her second quarterfinal of the year was in the $10k tournament in Oxford.
+In her third tournament, Sunderland, she reached the quarterfinals but was beaten by compatriot, Elena Baltacha, 6–4, 6–3.
+Her second quarterfinal of the year was in Oxford.

-In June, she received three wildcards into three consecutive WTA tournaments; the DFS Classic qualifying draw, the Hastings International Championships qualifying draw and Wimbledon main draw.
+In June, she received three wildcards into three consecutive WTA Tour tournaments; the Birmingham Classic qualifying draw, the Eastbourne International Championships qualifying draw and Wimbledon main draw.
 She failed to qualify in the first two tournaments and lost to Kim Clijsters, 2–6, 3–6, in the first round of Wimbledon.

 Following Wimbledon she entered the $25k tournament in Felixstowe and reached the semifinals before losing to Jarmila Gajdošová, 4–6, 4–6.
-She competed in twelve more ITF tournaments that year (reaching the quarterfinals in six of them) and the qualifying tournament for the BGL-BNP Paribas Open Luxembourg where she reached the second round of qualifying.
+She competed in twelve more ITF tournaments that year (reaching the quarterfinals in six of them) and the qualifying tournament for the Luxembourg Open where she reached the second round of qualifying.
 She finished the 2005 season with a ranking of world No. 263.

 2006

-In January, O'Brien reached yet another ITF quarterfinal, this one in the $10k tournament in Hull, and the very next month she progressed to the semifinals of the $25k tournament in Sunderland before losing, 2–6, 4–6, to Anne Keothavong.
-She reached the semifinals of the ITF event in Fukuoka, Japan ($50k) where she was beaten by Ayumi Morita.
+In January, O'Brien reached yet another ITF quarterfinal, this one in Hull, and the very next month she progressed to the semifinals of the $25k tournament in Sunderland, before easily losing to Anne Keothavong in two sets.
+She reached the semifinals of the $50k event in Fukuoka, Japan where she was beaten by Ayumi Morita.

-She again spent June attempting to qualify for the DFS Classic and the Hastings Direct International Championships without success.
-She also competed in the Wimbledon main draw but again lost in round one, beaten by Tathiana Garbin in three sets, 2–6, 7–6^{(2)}, 6–2.
+She again spent June attempting to qualify for the Birmingham Classic and the Eastbourne International without success.
+She also competed in the Wimbledon main draw but again lost in round one, against Tathiana Garbin in three sets.

 After this she lost to Monique Adamczak in the quarterfinals of the $25k event in Valladolid in July and she reached the final of the ITF tournament in Changsha ($25k) in August.
 Two consecutive $25k finals followed in September; the second of which she won.
-Her good form continued into October and November when she reached the quarterfinals, semifinals and quarterfinals of $25k tournaments in Glasgow, Istanbul and Jakarta respectively.
+Her good form continued into October and November when she reached the quarterfinals, semifinals and quarterfinals of $25k tournaments in Glasgow, Istanbul and Jakarta, respectively.
 Her final ranking of 2006 was world No. 193.